ibm-cloud-docs/watson-assistant/assistant-add.md

     - **Assistant name**: A name no more than 100 characters in length.
 A name is required.
     - **Description**: An optional description no more than 200 characters in length.
-    - **Assistant language**: Choose the language the assistant uses in conversations.
+    - **Assistant language**: The language the assistant uses in conversations.
 Learn more about [language support](/docs/watson-assistant?topic=watson-assistant-admin-language-support).

 1. Click **Create assistant**.